-Carbon Trainees project offers unemployed people the opportunity to learn traditional heritage and conservation management skills whilst undertaking a traineeship in Environment Conservation.
+The Carbon Landscape Trainees project offered un-employed people the opportunity to learn traditional heritage and conservation management skills whilst undertaking a paid traineeship in Environment Conservation.
+The programme significantly overachieved!

 - 100% success rate for trainees gaining employment in the sector.
 Trainees went on to work for Natural England, Lancashire Wildlife Trust, Mersey Rivers Trust, Groundwork Trust, RSPB and a land-based project in Scotland and some of them went straight in at manager level.

 - 131 Hectares of land improved (target 75ha)